Beginner

 end

-endKey Takeaway: <.form> component binds to changeset. phx-change fires on field changes. phx-submit fires on form submission.
-Form automatically submits CSRF token and field values.
+endKey Takeaway: The <.form> component binds to a changeset; phx-change fires validation on each keystroke and phx-submit fires on form submission, both sending data over WebSocket.

 Example 17: Form Validation Feedback